kr-g/dryades/docs/bimfile.md

 | blen | xpos | size of change segment |
 | magick | 4 | 0xdeafbeef as magic marker |

-a list of change records is stored as continuously stream after the header record
+a list of change records is stored as continuously stream after the header record.

+a change record is written __after__ the data block. so that (if required) the process of rolling back changes "starts" at the end of the file (containing the change records) by readling the last change record (where the record length is known, whereas the data block len is variable)

 ## limitation